Category Archives: Main Dishes

 Eat UP people!

-Puppies, Squat Racks and Pasta Sauce
+Puppies, Squat Racks and Three Ingredient Pasta Sauce

 I had you at puppies, right?
 Apparently, now that the toilet paper hoarding issue is getting sorted out, the two things where demand is grossly exceeding supply is in puppies and home exercise equipment.
 Some people were prepared for the apocalypse, and had put in their puppy orders and built their proper home gyms.
 For the rest of us, I have this pasta sauce.
 Small consolation, but it’s something, and it comes from the master of Italian cooking, Marcella Hazan*.